 It’s a dark Sunday morning.
 It’s been dark since Friday.
-It’s been dark as a result of events that have taken place.
+It’s been dark as a result of events that have took place that Friday.

 It’s been dark because of Pilate’s cowardice.
 Read the account of Jesus’ betrayal and you’ll be amazed at the cowardice of a whole King.
 His name Pilate means close pressed or firm.
 You will agree with me that he was anything but firm on this particular day.
 He was been controlled by the crowd.
 He yielded to their wish even though he was dead sure it was a wrong thing to do.
 It was still dark.